 Visualized interface for checking user interaction with the product.
 The prototype helps refine the interaction with the product through reviews from users, but it does not solve their main problem in contrast to the MVP

 MVP is the first operating version of the product available for wide use among the targeted audience.
-Although MVP solves the main problem, it is not the final version of the product.
+Although MVP product development solves the main problem, it is not the final version of the product.
 Thus, developers take advantage of the user feedback to evolve the product later.

 Therefore, MVP is the first full-fledged example of how to bring your project's capabilities to the widest possible use.
 In turn, PoC and Prototype are the stages for testing both technical implementation and quality level of user interaction with the product.